artxia/Action-NotionSite/README.md

 Save it and you'll be able to start GitHub Pages.
 Next, you can use `username.github.io/repository/name` to access your static site.
 The username is your GitHub name, the repository is the name of your project, and the name on the first line of the configuration file corresponds to the folder under the gh-pages branch.
 6. Optional.
 Register and add your domain on Cloudflare.
 Create a new Worker, use the following code to reverse proxy `username.github.io/repository/name` Then create a new route corresponding to the domain name corresponding to Workers to achieve domain access.
-This step online many tutorials.
+This step online many tutorials.(If you are setting up the main GitHub Pages repository `<user>.github.io`, you can directly use the Custom domain that comes with GitHub Pages to implement a separate domain.
+[GitHub Docs](https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site))
 <details>
 <summary>workers.js</summary>